LagoAcademy/auto-annotated-portfolio/content/pages/joinus.md

         textAlign: left
   - type: ContactSection
     title: Apply Now
-    text: |
+    text: |+
-      We look forward to hearing from you.
+      We look forward for you to Joining us

     form:
       type: FormBlock
       title: Title of the form